 SFC which stands for System File Checker scans all protected system files for corruption.
 And it attempts to repair it by copying a cached copy of each corrupted file from the %WinDir% \system32\dllcache folder.
 This utility was first available in Windows 98 and subsequent versions of Windows XP, Windows Vista, Windows 7, 8.1 and Windows 10 has this feature.
 In Windows 10 the System File Checker is integrated with Windows Resource Protection.
 Which protects registry keys and folders as well as critical system files.
 If any changes are detected to a protected system file, the modified file is restored from a cached copy located in the Windows folder itself.

 If you are also suffering from the buggy performance of your windows.
-You must first run the Run the System file checker Tool before applying other solutions.
+You must first run the System file checker Tool before applying other solutions.

 Run system file checker Utility On Windows 10